 Vaccinations have greatly reduced the incidence of a number of infectious diseases over the past few decades.
 They work by introducing either a modified live vaccine which contains viruses that have been altered so that they are no longer able to cause disease, or a killed disease-causing organism (virus or bacteria).
-This, in turn, stimulates the immune system, making it better able to defend against the disease should it be exposed to the cat at a future date.
+This stimulates the immune system, making it better able to defend against the disease.

 There are two kinds of vaccinations core and non-core vaccines.
 Their usage may vary depending on where you live and local regulations.

 Non-core vaccinations are vaccinations which may not be necessary for all cats depending on your cat’s individual circumstances as well as local laws.
-One example is the rabies vaccine for cats living in Australia, as we don’t have rabies in Australia, the vaccine isn’t required.
 None core vaccines include: